gokceoguzerenler/cis530_sp2021/homework/transformers/transformers.md

 3. Summarize fine-tuning results on your personal dataset, including perplexities before fine-tuning and afterwards.
 Comment on how this trend differs from the results of Task 1.
 Include a few sample generations.

-4. Experiment with different sampling strategies, including examples of the data your model produces.
-Include a brief analysis of the obtained results.

 ## Part 2: Language Model Bias
 One problem with machine learning models that are trained on large internet-based text corpora is that they exhibit biases that exist in the training data, for example gender bias.
 In this task, you will get the chance to uncover some of these biases on your own.
-Using [this masked language model demo developed by our TA Sihao](http://dickens.seas.upenn.edu:4001/), explore the following questions.
+Using [this masked language model](http://dickens.seas.upenn.edu:4001/), explore the following questions.
 In order to use the demo, you need to copy the prompt into the “Mandatory sentence.” box, and keep the default selection as “per-token independent selections”.
 In your report, include observations in response to the following mini exploration tasks.

 The demo visualizes the Masked LM objective of BERT.
 Given a input sentence, with some of the tokens masked or hidden, BERT will try to predict the likely words/sub-words for these positions.
 Here's what the demo looks like: